r5570/django_project_3/README.md

 ##  About the Project

--  **The above project is a full stack comic website with secured user authentication and session management features including login, registration, and logout, along with a fully functional shopping cart system enabling users to purchase comics directly or via cart management.**
+-  **Implemented secured user authentication and session management features including login, registration, and logout, along with a fully functional shopping cart system enabling users to purchase comics directly or via cart management.**